How to use ChatGPT for social media analytics across Instagram, TikTok, LinkedIn, and X. Export methods, analysis prompts, and what AI can't tell you.

 Before building any workflow, understand the boundaries.

-ChatGPT with Code Interpreter (requires Plus or Team) can process uploaded CSV and Excel files up to roughly 50MB.
+ChatGPT with Code Interpreter (requires Plus or higher) can process uploaded CSV and Excel files up to roughly 50MB.
 It can run Python code to calculate engagement rates, identify trends, generate charts, compare time periods, and produce written summaries.
 It handles tabular social media data well because the structure is consistent: dates, post types, metrics, audience segments.

 Every platform makes this slightly different, and none of them make it easy.
 Here is what works for each one.